VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 ### Problem with this implementation
 - If there is a wide white area between the scatter of both dots, then the final line could be anywhere according to this implementation, but we want the line to be in the middle.
 - In this previous algo, we are only moving the line if point is in wrong region
-- But in new algo we will also move the line is point is in correct region
+- But in new algo we will also move the line if point is in correct region
 - The movement direction will be same as previous algo, but now movement magnitude will depend on how close the point is from the line, closer the point more the magnitude of move

 Our control is only on $\hat y$, previously $\hat y$ was either 0 or 1 i.e. if $Ax + By + C > 0$ then $\hat y$ = 1 and if $Ax + By + C < 0$ then $\hat y$ = 0.